Learning is best done through play.

 Through observation and relationship, the teacher will endeavour to identify the personal skills and interests of each child, as well as the ways in which that child is ready to mature.
 Then the teacher will attempt to provide the necessary opportunities for each child to develop (cognitive, physical, and socio-emotional) naturally and positively, while maintaining and expressing their individuality.
-The teacher records her observations of each child’s interests, abilities, and next steps of development, and then designs the programming accordingly.

 The "Project Approach":

 Because learning happens most effectively within enjoyable and curiosity-driven experiences, the teacher uses the children’s current interests to create projects that evolve to last anywhere from a few hours to a number of weeks.
 The stages of each project are: initiation and planning, research and exploration, documentation, and celebration.